klundberg/klundberg.github.io/_posts/2015-11-20-fun-with-optionals-part-1.md

 var myOtherStr: String?
 {% endhighlight %}

-The question mark after the name of the type is the shrothand for `Optional<String>` here.
+The question mark after the name of the type is the shorthand for `Optional<String>` here.
 Few other types have this kind of syntactic support, and that's because the concept of optionality is so prevalent that this special syntax makes reading code with optional values a lot easier to read.

 ## Assigning Values